 The X2 data logger includes a pre-loaded Sequoia LISST-ABS turbidity sensor script that will detect the unique SDI-12 address of the sensor, along with the X2 sensor port in which it is connected.
 Use the CONNECT software to enable the script for sensor detection.

 |X2 Script Number||Communication Protocol||Baud Rate||Power Type||Warmup Period (Sec)||Frame|

 The Sequoia LISST-ABS turbidity sensor outputs a single Suspended Particle (mg/L) parameter.
 The sensor utilizes acoustic backscatter to measure the concentrations of particles suspended in the water.
-Its initial “Uncalibrated Concentration” is based on measurements from 75-90 micron glass microspheres; however, users can adjust the calibration using a solution with a known composition and size of particles.
-This solution should be a representative sample of the particles sizes expected in-situ.
+Its initial “Uncalibrated Concentration” is based on measurements from 75-90 micron glass microspheres; however, users can adjust the calibration using a solution with known composition and size of particles.
+This solution should be a representative sample of the particle sizes expected in-situ.

 - Turbidity Monitoring During Construction Operations

 Read about specific applications using the Sequoia LISST-ABS sensor.

 Learn more about turbidity measurements on the NexSens Blog Page.

 - How to Measure Turbidity

 - Turbidity Monitoring at Dredge Sites

 - Using a Turbidity Buoy at Dredge Sites